mpolena/Certificates-and-Diplomas/README.md

 - Utilized different APIs to connect, retrieve, clean and persist data into the EDW.
 - Used the multiprocessing library to coalesce information from a multitude of files concurrently and prepare data for EDW ingestion.
 - Migrated several databases into REDCap using APIs and a variety of Python tools and libraries.
-- Perfomed ad-hoc data analysis on various operational performance metrics.
+- Perfomed ad-hoc data analysis on various KPI metrics.
 - Collaborated with stakeholders to design dashboards that presented trend, year-over-year comparison and general statistical findings for different operational aspects including but not limited to patient satisfaction, unplanned transfers and functional item benchmarks.